-At McCutchen & Sexton – The Law Firm, our Fort Smith sexual abuse attorneys understand just how complex and challenging the legal process can be for people who have survived sexual assault.
+With McCutchen & Sexton – The Law Firm on your side, you won’t have to suffer in silence any longer.
+Our Fort Smith sexual abuse attorneys understand just how complex and challenging the legal process can be for people who have survived sexual assault.
 With that in mind, our Fort Smith legal team is here to help you navigate through the legal process while you continue to recover.

 Where does sexual abuse happen?

 Sexual abuse can occur anywhere and under any number of circumstances.
 Some common circumstances in which sexual abuse occurs include:

 - In doctor’s offices